-The following describes each component of our executive compensation program, the rationale for each, and how the compensation amounts and awards were determined for our fiscal year ended July 31, 2014.
+The following describes each component of our executive compensation program, the rationale for each, and how the compensation amounts and awards were determined for our fiscal year ended July 31, 2015.

 Base Salary.
 Base salary is the primary fixed component of our executive compensation program.
 We use base salary to compensate our Named Executive Officers for services rendered during the fiscal year and to ensure that we remain competitive in attracting and retaining executive talent.
-Historically, to obtain the skills and experience that we believe are necessary to lead our growth, many of our Named Executive Officers have been hired from larger organizations.
-Their initial base salaries were generally established through arm's-length negotiations at the time each Named Executive Officer was hired, taking into account his qualifications, experience, prior salary level, and the base salaries of our other Named Executive Officers.
+Historically, to obtain the skills and experience that we believe are necessary to lead our growth, some of our Named Executive Officers have been hired from larger organizations.
+The initial base salaries of these lateral hires were generally established through arm's-length negotiations at the time each Named Executive Officer was hired, taking into account his qualifications, experience, prior salary level, and the base salaries of our other Named Executive Officers.

-Our compensation committee reviews the base salaries of each Named Executive Officer annually and makes adjustments as it determines to be reasonable and necessary to reflect the scope of a Named Executive Officer's performance, contributions, responsibilities, experience, prior salary level, position (in the case of a promotion), and market conditions.
+Our compensation committee reviews the base salaries of each Named Executive Officer annually and makes adjustments as it determines to be reasonable and necessary to reflect the scope of a Named Executive

+Officer's performance, contributions, responsibilities, experience, prior salary level, position (in the case of a promotion), and market conditions.

-In November 2013, in connection with its review of our executive compensation program, our compensation committee approved adjustments to the base salary of our Named Executive Officers to be effective November 1, 2013, as set forth in the table below.
-Based on Compensia's review, the then-current base salary level for each Named Executive Officer was generally at or below the 25th percentile for the comparable executive in our compensation peer group.
-Therefore, consistent with its objective of a progressive movement towards the 60th percentile for their target total cash compensation opportunity, our compensation committee approved base salary increases for each Named Executive Officer as described in the table below.
-While our Chief Executive Officer received the most substantial raise of our Named Executive Officers as a percentage increase from the previous year, the amount of the raise was partially a reflection of the fact that his total cash compensation was below the 25th percentile in our compensation peer group and continued to be below the 60th percentile following the adjustment.
+In November 2014, in connection with its review of our executive compensation program, our compensation committee approved adjustments to the base salary of our Named Executive Officers to be effective November 1, 2014, as set forth in the table below.
+Based on Compensia's review, the then-current base salary level for each Named Executive Officer (other than Mr. Anderson) was generally at or below the 50th percentile for the comparable executive in our compensation peer group.
+In order to move target total cash compensation towards the 60th percentile for target total cash compensation opportunity within our compensation group, our compensation committee approved base salary increases for each Named Executive Officer as described in the table below.

-Named Executive Officer a ase Salary at End of iscal 2013 ase Salary Effective ovember 1, 2013 Percentage Increase
+Named Executive Officer ase Salary at End of Siscal 2014] ase Salary Effective ovember 1, 2014 Percentage Increase

-Mr. McLaughlin \$ 330,000 \$ 450,000 36.4%
+Mr. McLaughlin \$ 450,000 \$ 500,000 11.1%

-Mr. Tomlinson \$ 275,000 \$ 315,000 14.5%
+Mr. Tomlinson \$ 315,000 \$ 375,000 19.0%

-Mr. Zuk \$ 250,000 \$ 300,000 20.0%
+Mr. Zuk \$ 300,000 \$ 350,000 16.6%

-Mr. Bonvanie \$ 255,000 \$ 275,000 7.8%
+Mr. Bonvanie \$ 275,000 \$ 300,000 9.1%

-Mr. Xu \$ 225,000 \$ 265,000 17.8%
+Mr. Anderson \$ 650,000 \$ 675,000 3.8%